mitchellwrosen/mit/README.md

 "merge bubble" will not necessarily be created, because fast-forward merges are preferred.
 So some other verb seems appropriate.

-A sort of implicit `mit sync` occurs whenever recording changes with `mit commit`.
+A `mit sync` effectively occurs whenever recording changes with `mit commit`.

+FIXME the details below are inaccurate, as everything is changing.
+Everything.
+Okay, not everything.

 In detail: